Setup your new PC laptop

 - New Features of Office 2013 by Lynda.com

 - Microsoft Outlook 2013 Essentials by Lynda.com

 The software loaded on your laptop is designed to provide you with a common package of tools.
 If you do not see a specific tool you typically use you can learn here how to Install Software From The Network where we have discipline specific packages you can easily load on campus.
 As many of these are larger packages of software it is recommended to be plugged in with an Ethernet cable when attempting to download these applications.

 How do I connect to the network from off campus?

-To access WSU network drives, printers and software that runs on the KeyServer you must establish a virtual private network (VPN) connection.
+To access WSU network drives, printers and certain web-based software from off campus you must establish a virtual private network (VPN) connection.
 We use Cisco VPN Client to connect to WSU nework from off campus.
 To learn how to connect using Cisco VPN Client by going to this article Cisco AnyConnect Secure Mobility Client.
 We have made establishing this connection easy by simply going to the Cisco AnyConnect VPN Client in the Start menu (see clip below) and when this application is activated you will be prompted to enter your WSU username and password.
 Once this connection is established you can map the network drives by clicking this tile in the same section of the start menu.

 - Connect to the network using the Metro Tile 'Cisco AnyConnect VPN Client'

 - Map your network drives using the Metro Tile 'Click to map network drives'

 You can save files to your desktop which is saving to your hard drive.
 Since hard drives crash and can get viruses, it is best practice to only store data there that you can do without if your system crashed.
 Read this article to check how much free space you have left on your hard drive.
 This year's model (2015) have 256 GB hard drives.

 - Personal Network Storage (R:) This drive is only accessible by yourself.
 Students no longer have access to this storage.
 Employees can request more space, contact the Technical Support Center.